rockhyrax0/gamemode-nightlight/README.md

 # gamemode-nightlight

-Suspend KDE's Night Light and dim your monitors while a game is running, then put everything back the way it was when you quit.
+Suspend KDE's Night Light and sets monitors brightness level while a game is running, then put everything back the way it was when you quit.
 Hooks into [GameMode](https://github.com/FeralInteractive/gamemode), so it happens automatically on launch and exit — no wrapper script, no manual toggling, no